Health and Wellness: Heel Thyself Transcript

 DR. BLITZ: Thank you!

-HOST: Dr. Neal Blitz is a foot surgeon who pioneered the Bunionplasty® procedure and has a private practice in Manhattan.
+HOST: Dr. Neal Blitz is a foot surgeon who pioneered the Bunionplasty® and has a private practice in Manhattan.

 PLEASE NOTE: The information presented on Take Care is offered for educational and informational purposes only and should not be construed as personal medical advice.
 You should consult your personal physician or caregiver regarding your own medical care.